esaruoho/paketti-manual/README.md

 ### 2025-06-06 - Improvement: "Convert IFF to WAV" menu entry + shortcut - converts an IFF to WAV without loading it into Renoise.

 ---
+### 2025-06-07 - Feature: Create Pattern Sequencer Patterns based on Slice Count with Automatic Slice Printing
+This will take the Slices in the current Instrument and start outputting them to a new pattern per slice.

 ---